Bunnvale, New Jersey

-Bunnvale is an unincorporated community located within Lebanon Township, Hunterdon County, New Jersey, United States.
+Bunnvale is an unincorporated community located within Lebanon Township, Hunterdon County, in the U.S. state of New Jersey.

 Bunnvale is located on County Route 513, approximately 4 mi northwest of Lebanon Borough.
 The Raritan River and the Ken Lockwood Gorge Wildlife Management Area are located east of Bunnvale.

 Notable people

 People who were born in, residents of, or otherwise closely associated with Bunnvale include: